-WVDED continues to engage with representatives of unserved and underserved communities, including historically underrepresented and marginalized groups.
-Extending data collection since the State's Five-Year Action and Digital Equity Plans, WVDED and its partners are analyzing data from the Citizen Survey, launched in June 2023, and weighted to reflect the digital equity target populations.
+WVDED continues to engage with representatives of unserved and underserved communities, including historically underrepresented and marginalized groups such as the eight digital equity covered populations as detailed in Section 3.2: Diverse Stakeholder Groups.
+Extending data collection since the Five-Year Action and Digital Equity Plans, WVDED and its partners are analyzing data from the Citizen Survey, launched in June 2023, and weighted to reflect the digital equity target populations.
 These findings on connectivity and needs will complement those of the RPDC listening sessions.
 WVDED will continue to plan broadband deployment and digital equity initiatives together, seeking input from the Digital Equity Steering Committee, Broadband Enhancement Council, and additional local and community organizations to plan programs that focus on the needs of underrepresented communities.
+Outreach to underrepresented communities will continue via webinars announced on the Internet for All Website, in-person events at community anchor institutions, and project updates distributed online.
+Additionally, the Citizen Survey will be conducted regularly throughout implementation of IIJA-related plans to ensure that activities are having the intended effect.

 Attached is a complete list of WVDED's local coordination with stakeholders.